gucovip/ChatGPT-Python-Applications/web-scraping-summarizer/readme.md

 ### Setup

-Refer to this [video]() to install the dependencies and generate OpenAI keys and incorporate with our applications.
+Refer to this [setup video]() to install the dependencies and generate OpenAI keys and incorporate with our applications.
 Make sure you've changed the API keys in `pass.yml` file, else it'll raise error `openai.error.AuthenticationError: Incorrect API key provided`.
 I've articulated the steps in text format here :

 - start this repository
 - Install the dependencies of this repository